TransPRK Recovery Expectations

 Phase 2: Full Visual Recovery

 The gradual and steady path to full visual recovery takes anywhere from a few weeks to a few months, after the initial stage of recovery where patients’ eyes have healed from surgery and they have returned to work.
 During this period of recovery, clarity of vision may fluctuate from day to day, but progressively improve over time.
-Our advise to patients is to try not to equate the clarity of vision to how well your eyes are healing – clear vision might not mean you are completely healed and can stop following the post-op care instructions – similarly, blur vision does not mean that your eyes are not healing well.
+Our advice to patients is to try not to equate the clarity of vision to how well your eyes are healing – clear vision might not mean you are completely healed and can stop following the post-op care instructions – similarly, blur vision does not mean that your eyes are not healing well.

 Full visual recovery, where your vision has totally stabilised and your eyes are consistently seeing very clearly, takes up to 3 months (patients with high myopia may take even longer).

 We ask for your patience and trust during the healing process – as with any surgery, everyone heals differently and there is no guarantee of achieving a specific result 100% of the time.
 Complications are uncommon but can never be ruled out completely.
 At Clearvision, we provide the technologies and expertise to achieve the goal of clear vision for our patients.
 However, patients’ diligence and care during the healing process also play a big role in achieving the desired visual outcome – 95% of patients will achieve 20/20 vision as long as they:

 Post-Operative Follow Up Reviews

 After surgery, you can expect to return to the clinic for follow-up reviews at these points during your recovery: